niketanmoon/netflixgpt/README.md

 - Navigation to browse
 - BugFix: private routing when user is logged in or signed out
 - BugFix: Unsubscribed to the unAuthStateChanged callback
+- Adding TMDB authorization to .env file
+- Registered TMDB API & created an app and got access token
+- Made a call to now playing api from TMDB.
+Also saved authorization key in .env file
+- Custom Hook for Now Playing Movies
+- Create movieSlice
+- Update Store with movies Data
+- Planning for MainContainer & secondary container
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Yotube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome

 # Features